kochelmonster/recordwright/docs/article.md

-# Why UI Tests Are So Brittle – And How A Small Library Makes UI Testing Robust and Maintainable
+# Why UI Tests Are So Brittle – And How a Small Library Makes UI Testing Robust and Maintainable

-A Google search for "why are UI tests so brittle" reveals a bunch of problems of ui-testing, in summary it is:
+A Google search for "why are UI tests so brittle" reveals a bunch of problems with UI testing.
+In summary:

 - **Tight Coupling to UI Structure:**
   UI tests often rely on selectors, IDs, or visible text that change frequently as the UI evolves.